 Repair Services & Parts

-With over 75 years in business, our team is highly experienced at providing both replacement parts and repair services for your propane tank related problems.
+With over 75 years of service, our team is highly experienced at providing both replacement parts and repair services for your propane tank.
 We also regularly answer questions and provide advice for our customers as needed.
-If you have a tank you believe is in need of repair, the pictures provided here will help you identify the part in question prior to calling and discussing with our tech team.
+If you have a tank you believe is in need of repair, the pictures provided here will help you identify the part in question prior to calling and discussing with our service team.

 We keep a stocked parts room to use with our own service calls as well as sell to consumers or to other repair technicians.
 Consumers should read our note below regarding trying to do your own repairs.